-Three Guidance Points for an EXTRAORDINARY TABLA SOLO
+Three Keys for an EXTRAORDINARY TABLA SOLO🎼📯

 (they also apply to Egyptian Dance, in general; and to Life)

-📌Guidance Point #1 - Move like a Human Being, not like a Machine
+📌Key #1 - Move like a Human Being, not like a Machine

 The Kung Fu trend in Egyptian Dance - dancers, dancing as if they were in a Kung Fu fight, high kicks and punches included;